Dylan-Kline/Automated-Selenium-Shopping/README.md

     Firefox web browser
     Gecko driver for Selenium (set your path in the PATH variable inside the script)

+How to run

+    Clone this repository.
+    Navigate to the directory.
+    Run the script: python script_name.py

 ## Known Issues and Future Enhancements